 I can personally recommend Beach’s Motorcycle Adventures.
 Their website indicates that they have been providing motorcycle tours for more than 30 years.
 John Hermann has been on more than 25 Beach’s tours.
 I try to stay in touch with Rob Beach (President of BMA) when I visit Europe.
 He is a great guy, a very experienced Alpine rider, and he puts on an excellent tour.

 If you would like to check out Beach’s, their website address is shown below.

-- I try to make sure that you have the bike you want and that it will be confirmed directly to you by the motorcycle rental shop.
-It can be quite a bummer to think you’re going to be riding an R1200R just to find when you get there that the only bike left is a F650GS.
+- I make sure that you have the bike you want and that it will be confirmed for you by the motorcycle rental shop.
+It can be quite a bummer to think you’re going to be riding an R1250R just to find when you get there that the only bike left is a G310GS.
 That won’t happen on my tours.
 Plus the bikes are all new and well maintained.
 No need to worry about getting a beater.

 - You are more than welcome to tour on your own bike if you already have a motorcycle in Europe.
 If you want to transport your bike over there I can give you the names of several outfits that can help you get the job done.

 The bottom line is I want you to have a bike that you want and will enjoy.
 If I can help you get that motorcycle that’s fine.
 If you have your own bike, or a bike from a different rental source, that’s fine too.
 As long as you are happy with the motorcycle that’s all that counts.